 Click on [Allocate new address], choose “VPC”, “Amazon pool”, click on [Allocate] and on [Close].

-Select the newly created Elastic IP (which has no Instance yet).
+Select the newly created Elastic IP address (which has no Instance yet).

 Click on [Actions] and choose “Associate address”.